the-turing-way/the-turing-way/book/README.md

 pip install -r requirements.txt
 ```

-If you want to see your local changes on your own computer you'll have to go in the website directory and enter `make serve` (type `make` on it's own to see the other options).
+If you want to see your local changes on your own computer you'll have to go in the website directory, install the relevant ruby plugins, and enter `make serve` (type `make` on it's own to see the other options).
 ```
 cd book/website
+bundle install
 make site && make serve
 ```